JamesWCCheng/dump_firefox_log/README.md

 0. Download the batch file here <a href="https://jameswccheng.github.io/dump_firefox_log/log_recorder.bat">log_recorder.bat</a> and save it in your Desktop folder.

-1. Ensure you close all the Firefox running on your machine.
+1. Make sure you close all the Firefox running on your machine.

 2. Right click the batch file, and run it as administrator.
 <p align="left">